openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_authz_code.txt}}

-Below is a non-normative example how a Credential Offer Object might look like for a Pre-Authorized Code Flow (with a credential type reference):
+Below is a non-normative example of a Credential Offer Object for a Pre-Authorized Code Flow (with a credential type reference):

 <{{examples/credential_offer_by_reference.json}}